mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 ### Instructions for use
 1. Run prep.py.
-It will create a new file with '_prep' added to the filename and make the following modification:
+It will create a new file with _prep added to the filename and make the following modifications:
    * Strip the repox prefix
-   * Adds all necessary namespaces
+   * Add all necessary namespaces
-   * Removes all deleted records
+   * Remove all deleted records
    * Convert any dc:identifier tags containing http to dcterms:isShownAt
    * Remove any dc:identifier tags ending with .jpg (thumbnail links)
 2. Run dcqToDlgAdmin.py